 Breeding birds: 440 pairs

 Golden eagles breed from abut May.
 They nest on cliffs and ledges as well as tall trees.
-They build their nests from large twigs and roots and lined it with moss, bark, fur and other soft material.
+They build their nests from large twigs and branches and line it with moss, bark, fur and other soft material.
 Nests can measure up to 3 m across and new material is added each year.

-Golden eagles lay 2-4 whitish eggs with cinnamon brown spots and are incubated usually by the female for 43-45 days but occasionally the male.
+They are incubated mostly by the female for 43-45 days but occasionally the male.
 Chicks are fed by both parents – the male brings the prey to the nest and the female feeds them.
 The young fledge at 72-84 days but rely on their parents for another 3 months.

 Golden eagles have a varied diet comprising mammals such as rabbits, mice and foxes, other birds including game birds and snakes.
 They will also feed on carrion.

 Golden eagles can be seen all year round in the open moorlands and mountains of Scotland.
 There are also a few golden eagles living in North West England.

 Golden eagles will eat tortoises, cracking the shell by dropping them from a great height so they can access the meat inside.